hddm-devs/kabuki/README.rst

 Kabuki is a Python library that builds on top of PyMC, a general purpose library to do Bayesian inference using MCMC.
 What kabuki provides is a flexible implementation that allows users to easily construct their own hierarchical models.
 It features a common design where individual subject parameter distributions are themselves draws from a group parameter distribution.

 Moreover, kabuki comes equipped with some models of ubiquitous use such as a Bayesian ANOVA model that allows estimation and hypothesis testing of different treatment groups and makes traditional statistical tests such as t and F-tests obsolete.

 Usage
 =====

-To come...

 Getting started
 ===============

-To come...